rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/README.md

 # background-repeat:no-repeat/ repeat-x/repeat-y
 # background-attachment: fixed
 # shorthand :
-# background : color image_url repeat attachment
+# background : color image_url repeat attachment.

 10. what is box model in css ?
  #   box model is fundamental concept in css and html. it tell how the content is and how much padding , margin and width and height of that element.